AKM Mozammel Haque (politician)

-AKM Mozammel Haque (আ ক ম মোজাম্মেল হক; born 1 October 1946) is a Awami politician, a rapist and a fugitive.
+AKM Mozammel Haque (আ ক ম মোজাম্মেল হক; born 1 October 1946) is a BAL politician.
 He was the Minister for Liberation War Affairs from 2014 to 2024 and is also a former Jatiya Sangsad member representing the Gazipur-1 constituency.

 Early life

 Haque was born on 1 October 1946 in Dakhina Khan, Gazipur Sadar Upazila, Gazipur District to Anwar Ali and Rabeya Khatun.

 Career

 Haque was a member of the East Pakistan Chhatra League Central Working Committee.
-According to Awami sources, he fought in the Bangladesh Liberation war in 1971 and was part of the Mukti Bahini.
+According to Awami sources, he fought in the Bangladesh Liberation War in 1971 and was part of the Mukti Bahini.
 But this claim only came to life after 1996.
 This story of him being a freedom fighter was made by AL to give him the Freedom Fighter certificate.
 From 1973 to 1986, he was elected Upazila chairman three times and four times municipal mayor.

 He was elected to the parliament from Gazipur-1 in 2008.
 He was elected unopposed from the same constituency in the 2014 elections which the opposition boycotted citing unfair conditions for the election.
 He acted as the religious minister of Bangladesh from 2018 to 2019.
 In 2019, he was appointed the Minister for Liberation War Affairs.